Before you think this is some sort of hype – hear me out. There is good science behind this…

 - If we celebrate small successes we create positive feedback loops that make it easier and easier to do what you want to and form the habit.
 One important conclusion from this is that habits are not formed by repetition but by positive emotions.

-BJ has developed a fascinating, easy to do and powerful method based on the above principles.
+BJ has developed a fascinating, easy to do and powerful method based on the above principles, as part of what he calls the Fogg Behavior Model.
 This method can help us develop practice habits, habits of thinking as well as improve our bass playing, theory knowledge, and overall attitude when playing.
 As I have noted before, a self-supportive attitude is key to help us succeed!

 May I have 2 Minutes of Your Time, Please?